3intermute/kvmrk/README.txt

 why:
-    there are a lot of research bluepill hypervisors for x86 but not many for arm. the goal of this project is to provide a simple and small foundation to build a thin hypervisors for arm64 linux.
+    there are a lot of research bluepill hypervisors for x86 but not many for arm. the goal of this project is to provide a simple and small foundation to build a thin hypervisor for arm64 linux.

 exploit:
     to replace kvm's el2 exception vector table, kvmrk uses a technique-